-We’re living in the most technologically advanced times of all time.
-However, this statement could be true to all major periods, we have the tools to solve many, many problems.
-In some cases, it’s no longer about the tools but about the will and resources to resolve poverty or hunger.
+We’re living in the most technologically advanced times known to humankind.
+However, this statement could be true to all major periods as we have the tools to solve many, many problems.
+In some cases, it’s no longer about the tools, but about the will and resources to resolve poverty or hunger.

 But even though we have advanced so much as a civilization and it’s easy to feel everything’s been already invented, it’s obvious we haven’t invented everything yet.
 There’s still plenty of room for improvement.
 For example, some mathematical problems haven’t been solved yet.

-In 1900, a mathematician named David Hilbert presented the state of mathematics on the brink of the XIX and XX centuries.
-He formed a list of 23 problems that back then haven’t been solved.
+In 1900, a mathematician named David Hilbert, who represented the pinnacle of mathematical thought on the brink of the XIX and XX centuries, formulated a list of 23 problems that up until then haven’t been solved.
 Little did he know that his thesis will drive the mathematical advancements of the XX century.

 The list contains really complicated stuff that won’t be easy to understand for someone whose contact with mathematics is limited to splitting bills.
 Those with engineering background should understand at least some terms, like calculus of variations or linear differential equations.
-Let’s keep it friendly and don’t dive too deep into this mambo jumbo.
+Let’s keep it friendly though, and refrain from diving too deep into this mumbo jumbo.

 But some problems are unsolved to this day.
 Some have been marked as non-mathematical or too generic to solve but others are fully legit – it’s just that they have been too hard to answer for more than 120 years.